hindutva/hindutva.github.io/content/main/polity/sick-india/orgs/rss/bunch_of_thoughts_golwalkar/04_PART_THREE_-_THE_PATH_TO_GLORY.md

 +++
-title = "04 PART THREE - THE PATH TO GLORY"
+title = "04 P3 - THE PATH TO GLORY"

 +++

-(A) ROUSING NATIONAL CONSCIOUSNESS XVII.
+## ROUSING NATIONAL CONSCIOUSNESS
+### XVII.
 Meeting the Historic Need

 Our indebtedness to society-The best service – Past glory – Destruction by enemies – Once powerful and free – Race of Jayachands leads to Muslim and British success – The malady continues, formation of Pakistan – A house divided – History repeating itself, Dravidanad etc. – Federal structure, a poisonous seed – Basic cure.